CreativeSDK/ios-getting-started-samples/Asset Browser UI Component/Guide/Guide.md

     - (IBAction)showAssetBrowserButtonTouchUpInside
     {
         // Create a datasource filter object that excludes the Libraries and Photos datasources.
 For
-        // the purposes of this demo, we'll onl y deal with non-complex datasources like the Files
+        // the purposes of this demo, we'll only deal with non-complex datasources like the Files
         // datasource.
         AdobeAssetDataSourceFilter *dataSourceFilter =
             [[AdobeAssetDataSourceFilter alloc] initWithDataSources:@[AdobeAssetDataSourceLibrary, AdobeAssetDataSourcePhotos]